Why Enter Therapy?

 Does Therapy Work?

 Therapy works for many people but there is no guarantee.
 It will be as important for you to be an active participant as it will be for me, or any therapist, to connect and work with you.
-There is research, however, that indicates that therapy is often helpful and that when people are treated with medication the treatment is even more effective when taken along with treatment.
-This doesn’t mean everyone needs medication, but when it is needed most have the best success from a combination of the two.
-For milder issues, like life changes, grief, or stress, medication is often not necessary.
+There is research that indicates that medication alone is less helpful than therapy in conjunction with medication (when medication is needed).
+This doesn’t mean everyone needs medication, but when it is needed the best success is a combined approach.

 How long does therapy take?

-This is a difficult question to answer in general, as it is different for every person.
+This is a difficult question to answer as it is different for every person.
 In the first or second session you and I will set some goals to help you individually.
 Then the therapy is tailored to further meet those goals.
-If you have a difficulty that is more current, then often only a few sessions are needed.
+If your goals are more about changing a behavior, then short-term therapy of 4-6 sessions can be enough.
 If you have a significant depression or a history of abuse then the therapy can take longer, even months or years.
-But you are always in charge, and we will evaluate the progress you’ve made and set new goals at least annually, if not sooner.
+But you are always in charge, and we will evaluate the progress you’ve made and set new goals regularly.

 What is important to success in therapy?

-The most important factor, according to both research and my experience, is a good relationship with your therapist.
+The most important factor, according repeated research results is a good relationship with your therapist.
 If you and I don’t develop rapport then it will be very difficult for any progress to be made.
 Second, I bring ideas and tools and techniques, but these are only helpful when you use the tools outside of sessions as well.
 After all, the therapy won’t go on for the rest of your life, but your life and satisfaction with it, are the goal we’re trying to reach together.
 Third, if you are open and let me know both what you want to try and what you would rather not then we’ll make an even better team.
-But teamwork is essential and you are the most important member of the team.
-Finally, the honesty and respect we have for each other, including being at the appointment on time and regularly, having ideas and/or results to share, and openness about how our relationship is progressing is essential to your success.
+Finally, the honesty and respect we have for each other.
+It can be very difficult to share things, but generally what I've heard from people when they are able to be forthright is how much better they feel.
+And, our progress speeds up.

-The most important piece is our relationship, thus choosing a therapist with whom you relate and whom you trust is important.
-This begins from the minute your call is returned to the time you choose to end therapy.
-Also, ask the therapist if they have training and/or experience in working with the issue you are bringing to her/him.
+The most important piece is choosing a therapist with whom you relate and whom you trust.
+Start by asking the therapist if they have training and/or experience in working with the issue you are bringing to her/him.
 And, where possible, ask others who live around you, close friends, doctors, clergy, or others for referrals.
+It's also important to realize it can take 2-3 sessions to affirm your sense of comfort with the therapist; but if after that amount of time you feel uncomfortable with the therapist, you might want to try a different person.
+Not every therapeutic relationship clicks, just like not every friendship clicks.

 Should I use my insurance to get therapy or is there a difference in treatment if I don’t?

 Treatment that is provided in this office is the same, regardless of insurance.
 There can be a limited number of sessions, however, if you have an insurance company that limits this and/or manages the use of your therapy.
 In addition, insurance generally pays only for short-term therapy and thus your goals may be different than someone who is choosing or must pay for therapy himself or herself and wants to work on longer-term issues.
-Also, when you use your insurance confidentiality is limited, as you will be required to sign a waiver providing access of your basic records to your insurance carrier.
+Also, when you use your insurance, confidentiality is limited, as you will be required to sign a waiver providing access of your records to your insurance carrier.
+Please ask any questions you have about this, and know I'll keep you aware if the insurance carrier asks for any detailed information.

 What should I expect in the first appointment?

 During the first appointment the goal is to discuss what you would like to work on, ways in which I feel I can or cannot help you, and to make sure that working together seems to be a good fit for each of us.
-I’ll ask you to bring some forms that I will email to you ahead of time and we’ll review them as well as beginning to develop a treatment form.
-It is also important for you to bring any questions you have about my training, experience, or credentials to this meeting if we have not already discussed this on the phone.
+I’ll request that you complete some forms, and briefly review your responses with you.
+Before the second session I will go over them in more detail thus allowing you more time to talk about what is concerning you in the first appointment.
+Sometimes people find it helpful to write down questions they may have relative to their treatment but also about my training, experience, or credentials—I’m happy to share this with you!
 You will likely be nervous or anxious, but you are not alone in this!
 Taking a new step, meeting a new person, and committing to therapy is intimidating to most people but you should feel more relaxed and reassured by the end of this session.

 Are sessions confidential?

 Except in special circumstances what you share with me will be kept confidential.
-I do not share information about my clients in any way with any outside person or organization.
-I also work to keep my records very safe with an alarm, locked cabinets, and password protected computer.
-These are all requirements of the HIPPA laws.
-There are statutes meant to protect you and/or others from suicide, homicide, and child or elder abuse that require that I release information to the police or CPS, but this will be discussed during our first session and before I contact anyone.
-In addition, if a judge subpoena’s my records then my records must be released to the judge.
-And, if you sign a special release, separate from other paperwork that gives me permission to discuss your care with a doctor, insurance company, or other entity then what you provide permission for will be released.
+I do not share information about my clients in any way with any outside person or organization, other than as you ask me to or I am required to do by law.
+There are statutes meant to protect you and/or others from suicide, homicide, and child or elder abuse that require that I release information to the police, CPS, or APS; but this will be discussed during our first session and (in the event the need arises later) before I contact anyone.
+In addition, if a judge subpoenas my records then I must release them to the judge.
+(See the Limits of Confidentiality form on the Forms tab).

 Are there things other than therapy I can do to help my situation?